Burning graphs through farthest-first traversal: Proposed approximation algorithms

 \subsection{Running time}

-Algorithms \ref{alg:1} and \ref{alg:2} (BGP algorithm) require to compute the distance between every pair of vertices.
-Thus, a polynomial-time shortest path algorithm has to be executed at the beginning (line 1).
-This algorithm may be the Floyd-Warshall or Dijkstra's algorithm, which have a complexity of $O(n^3)$ and $O(nm+n^2\log n)$, respectively, where $n=|V|$ and $m=|E|$.
-Then, Algorithm \ref{alg:1} computes the farthest vertex up to $O(b(G))$ times.
+Algorithms~\ref{alg:1} and \ref{alg:2} require computing the distance between every pair of vertices.
+Thus, a polynomial-time all-pairs shortest path algorithm has to be executed at the beginning (line 1).
+This algorithm may be based on Breadth-First Search.
+This way, line 1 can be executed in $O(mn + n^2)$ steps, where $n=|V|$ and $m=|E|$.
+For dense graphs, this complexity is $O(n^3)$.
+Afterwards, Algorithm~\ref{alg:1} computes the farthest vertex up to $O(b(G))$ times.
 The farthest vertex can be computed in $O(n)$ steps by keeping track of the last computed distances.
-Thus, the overall complexity of Algorithm \ref{alg:1} is $O(n^3) + O(b(G) \cdot n)$, which is $O(n^3)$.
+Thus, the overall complexity of Algorithm~\ref{alg:1} is $O(n^3) + O(b(G) \cdot n)$, which is $O(n^3)$.

-The BGP algorithm (Algorithm \ref{alg:2}) computes the farthest vertex up to $O(b(G))$ times.
-However, unlike Algorithm \ref{alg:1}, it requires to check if all vertices are already burned (lines 12 to 14).
-So, at each iteration, it explores the neighborhood of the previously burned vertices.
-By keeping track of the already explored vertices, the BGP algorithm checks each vertex's neighborhood only once during the whole \textit{while} cycle.
-Therefore, checking if all vertices are burning takes $O(n^2)$ steps for the whole \textit{while} cycle, and the overall complexity of the BGP algorithm is $O(n^3) + O(b(G) \cdot n) + O(n^2)$, which is $O(n^3)$ too.
+Algorithm~\ref{alg:2} computes the farthest vertex up to $O(b(G))$ times too.
+However, unlike Algorithm~\ref{alg:1}, it requires checking if all vertices are already burned (lines 12 to 14).
+So, at each iteration, it explores the neighborhood of the vertices that have been burned at the current iteration (line 12).
+The BFF algorithm checks each vertex's neighborhood only once during the whole \textit{while} cycle by keeping track of the already explored vertices.
+This way, checking if all vertices are burning takes $O(n^2)$ steps for the whole cycle (lines 8 to 16), and the overall complexity of the BFF algorithm is $O(n^3) + O(b(G) \cdot n) + O(n^2)$, which is $O(n^3)$ too.

-The next subsection introduces a tight example that shows that the BGP algorithm's approximation factor is tight.
-Besides, this example shows that it may be convenient to repeat this algorithm $n$ times to get better solutions.
-By doing this, the overall complexity of this algorithm becomes $O(n^3) + O(b(G) \cdot n^2) + O(n^3)$, which is $O(n^3)$ too.
-We refer to this algorithm as the BGP+ algorithm.
+The following subsection introduces a family of graphs that shows that the approximation factor of BFF (Algorithm~\ref{alg:2}) is tight.
+Besides, these graphs show that it may be convenient to repeat the BFF algorithm $n$ times to get better solutions.
+By doing this, the overall complexity of this algorithm becomes $O(n^3) + O(b(G) \cdot n^2) + O(n^3)$, which remains being $O(n^3)$.
+We refer to this algorithm as the BFF+ algorithm.